Skip to footer content

 • Extracting tables from legal documents

-• Or developing a kiosk app that needs instant, offline OCR
+• Developing kiosk apps that need instant, offline OCR

-If you're building document automation, archiving, or text analysis tools in .NET, IronOCR gives you a purpose-built OCR engine that’s secure, structured, and production-ready.
+If building document automation, archiving, or text analysis tools in .NET, IronOCR provides a purpose-built OCR engine that's secure, structured, and production-ready.
+Learn more with C# image to text tutorials and the complete Tesseract 5 guide.

 No cloud dependency